How does this medication work? What will it do for me?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

-Hypersensitivity reactions: This medication can cause serious hypersensitivity reactions.
+Hypersensitivity reactions: This medication can cause serious and sometimes fatal, hypersensitivity reactions.
 If you experience any of the following sets of symptoms, stop taking this medication and contact your doctor immediately:

 - nausea, vomiting, diarrhea, or abdominal pain